nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

    :local:
    :depth: 2

-Nordic Semiconductor provides a Software Update Internet of Things (SUIT) sample (:ref:`ug_nrf54h20_suit_intro`) which uses predefined configurations in the build system.
+Nordic Semiconductor provides a :ref:`Software Update for Internet of Things (SUIT) sample <nrf54h_suit_sample>` which uses predefined configurations in the build system.
 The specified Kconfig options in the sample can be used to customize the DFU process and integrate the DFU solution with external build systems.
 This guide provides a comprehensive set of instructions for modifying values in the :ref:`SUIT manifest <ug_nrf54h20_suit_manifest_overview>`.